 AIBE 19 Exam 2024 Student Reaction and Exam Analysis has been released.
 Candidates who appeared for the AIBE 19 exam reported that it was relatively easier, with questions directly sourced from bare acts.
 The analysis covers the section-wise syllabus weightage, cut-off marks, and the overall difficulty level of the exam.
 The AIBE 19 Answer Key 2024 is expected to be released soon.

 The AIBE 19 Student Reaction and Exam Analysis is now available.
 The AIBE 19 Exam 2024 was held on December 22, 2024, from 10 am to 1 pm at various AIBE 19 Centres across the country.
 Conducted in 19 languages in pen-and-paper mode, the AIBE exam was considered easy by many candidates.
-Test-takers noted that the AIBE 19 Question Paper included precedent case laws and landmark judgments directly from Bare Acts.
+Test-takers must note that the AIBE 19 Question Paper contains precedent case laws and landmark judgments directly from Bare Acts.
 Those who had practiced previous years’ AIBE question papers found the 2024 paper to be similar in format.
 For more insights, candidates can read the detailed analysis shared by test-takers from the Delhi center with Shiksha.

 AIBE 19 Exam Student Reaction and Paper Analysis